Financial-Times/origami/README.md

 ### Imperative usage

 Due to the nature of the `Raven` Sentry client, `o-errors` is a singleton.
-This means when you `require` it you'll get the same instance.
+This means when you `require` it using browserify you'll get the same instance.

 #### Initialisation

+`oErrors.init` must be called before using the library.
+It can be called without arguments, in which case it is configured using the declarative `<link>` and `<meta>` tags, or you can pass a config object.

+Example:

 ```JS
 var oErrors = require('o-errors');